 A limited number of residence halls are open for summer sessions.
-Students may sign-up for summer sessions during the Pre-Housing period and also sign-up in the Residential Life/Housing Office located in Grambling Hall, suite 216.
+Students may sign-up for summer sessions during the Pre-housing period and also sign-up in the Residential Life/Housing Office located in Grambling Hall, suite 216.

-Pre-Housing/Room Reservation
+Room Reservation

-At an announced time each spring, all current residents must complete a room reservation to choose a room for the Summer and/or Fall semesters or to cancel their reservation.
+At an announced time each spring, all current residents must complete room reservation to choose a room for the Summer and/or Fall semesters or to cancel their reservation.
+Making a reservation requires an advance prepayment to secure a space for fall semester.
 Those wishing to remain in their current room receive first preference.
 The remaining spaces are assigned on a first come basis.

-Failure to Pre-House will result in the loss of the current room assignment and the student must re-apply for housing and pay all required fees associated with that process.
+Failure to complete room reservation during the publicized time period results in the loss of your current room.
+Students, who do not complete room reservation must re-apply for housing and pay all required fees associated with that process.